-WNED PBS has been Western New York and Southern Ontario’s storyteller for 60 years!
+WNED PBS has been Western New York and Southern Ontario’s storyteller for over 60 years!

 The station long ago established itself as an originator of television content for PBS; WNED PBS developed and produced the Emmy Award winning Reading Rainbow series and the popular Mark Russell Comedy Specials for PBS.
 Through the years, WNED PBS has become a significant producer of original television and online content for local and national distribution.